jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 ## Create Remote Executors

-You can use the below code by passing `host` and `port_expose` to an executor with a Flow.
+You can use the below code by passing `host` and `port_jinad` to an executor with a Flow.
 Internally it uses `JinaD` for remote management.

 ```python
 from jina import Flow